appvia/tako/docs/reference/config-params.md

 ### service.expose.domain

+#### Possible options:

+- "default" - ingress will be created with Kubernetes cluster defaults.
-This setting accepts a comma separated list of domains for the ingress.
+- "domain.com,otherdomain.com..." - comma separated list of domains for the ingress.

-E.g. `"domain.com,otherdomain.com..."`

 #### Default: `""` - No ingress will be created!